gagandeep/Web-Architecture-Evolution/Chapter0.md.md

  5. Speech
  6. [Modern humans](https://en.wikipedia.org/wiki/Behavioral_modernity)

 Ofcourse, Era of Computers or Computing is only fraction of Modern humans.
 However, we now have more documentation to look at things closely and learn fast.
-If Modern humans
+If Modern humans Era is era of Intelligence building than we are into later stages of that Era and now evolving to create Intelligence
 The different Era
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMTcyNDUwMzUwMiwxNDg4MDE3
+BnZm1cbiIsImhpc3RvcnkiOlstMTIzODgwMTgxMywxNDg4MDE3
 NjA1LC0yMTI3OTc4MzAyLDc0MTYwMzI4MiwtNjI2OTgyMTNdfQ
 ==
 -->